Sexual Misconduct

 TitleIX@southtexascollege.edu

-The Title IX Coordinator has the primary responsibility for coordinating College’s efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remedy, and prevent discrimination, harassment, and retaliation prohibited under this policy.
+The Title IX Coordinator has the primary responsibility for coordinating the College’s efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remedy, and prevent discrimination, harassment, and retaliation prohibited under the College's sexual harassment policy.
 The Title IX Coordinator acts with independence and authority free from bias and conflicts of interest.
-The Title IX Coordinator oversees the grievance process and all resolutions of complaints under this policy and these procedures.
+The Title IX Coordinator oversees the grievance process and the resolution of all complaints under the College's sexual harassment policy and the governing procedures.

 Mandatory Reporting of Sexual Harassment or of Prohibited Behavior

-When a mandatory reporter receives a report of an incident, they must:
+When an employee, as a Mandatory Reporter, receives a report of an incident, the employee should:

-- Advise the individual of the employee’s obligation to report any information the individual reveals to the Title IX coordinator or Deputy Title IX Coordinator;
+1. Advise the individual making the report of the employee’s obligation, as a Mandatory Reporter, to report any information the individual reveals to the Title IX Coordinator if the information describes a possible incident of sexual harassment;

-- Explain to the individual of their option to ask that the institution consider maintaining the confidentiality of that information, but that the institution may not be able to guarantee confidentiality, and
+2. Explain to the individual making the report that the individual can ask that the College maintain the confidentiality of the information, but that the College may not be able to guarantee confidentiality; and

 Online reports can be made at: https://www.southtexascollege.edu/report/